HD 52265: Planetary system

 In 2000 the California and Carnegie Planet Search team announced the discovery of an extrasolar planet orbiting the star.
 It was independently discovered by the Geneva Extrasolar Planet Search team.
-The second planet in the system is suspected since 2013.
+The planet has since been designated Cayahuanca by the IAU, which means "the rock" in the Nahuat language.
+A possible two-planet model was proposed in 2013, but was not supported by follow-up studies.